No need to fear lectin

 Lectins are rich in many plants and lectin levels will vary significantly in each plant or plant family.
 In addition, there are many different kinds of lectins.
 Some seem to be beneficial in fighting diseases like cancer.

 All plants contain “anti-nutrients” like lectins and other protective properties.
 It’s nature’s way of sparing the plant from the elements, insects, diseases, and being overeaten to extinction.
-These foods include broccoli, cauliflower, spinach, lettuce and other green leafy vegetables, rice, peas, tomatoes, nuts and seeds, green tea, and the list is endless.
+These foods include broccoli, cauliflower, spinach, lettuce and other green leafy vegetables, rice, peas, tomatoes, nuts and seeds, green tea, many whole grains, and the list is endless.
 We need to practise moderation (eating small amounts) and properly prepare certain plant foods – not omit them.
 This is what Gundry et al should be teaching us.

 Before a lectin-free diet can be recommended for everyone, more research is needed.
 But so far, it seems this dietary advice is more a trend than a sensible or science-based practice.